Karaborg/GetWifiHandshake/README.md

 $ sudo airmon-ng start wlan0
 ```
 >This code will start monitoring mode for `wlan0`.
 If you were connecting the raspberry pi from this adaptor, your connection will stop.
 >After this code, you will also see that the name of `wlan0` turns to `wlan0mon`.
-This the name you will use after this point.
+This is the name you will use after this point.
 ```
 $ sudo airodump-ng wlan0mon
 ```